pemo11/easygrader/README.md

 </tasks>
 ```

+Each *task* element contains an *files*, *actions* and a *tests* subelement.
+The **actions** element contains one or more *action* element, the **tests** element contains therefore several *test* elements.

+At the moment, there is only a single action possible, the compile action that compiles the Java file.

+List of actions
+- compile

+At the moment, there are three different testing methods.
+Therefore the *tests* element will always contain several *test* elements.
+More on this later.

+List of tests
+- checkstyle
+- junit
+- textcompare

+The type names in the xml file are **not** case sensitive.

 There is a naming convention for the java files:

-**If the name ends with "Test" (like AppTest.java) the file will be threated as a JUnit file**
+1. **If the name ends with "Test" (like AppTest.java) the file will be threated as a JUnit file**

-Each task element (exercise) contains a list of files, actions and tests.
+2. **If the name ends with "Tester" (like AppTester.java) the file will be threated as a "test driver" application for text comparison"**

 Each action or test can be active or not.
 If a action or test is not active it will be omitted during a grading run.

+I hope that this does not sound too confusing.
 There is a sample xml file in the sample directory.
 The only thing that needs to change are the name of exercises because this names have to be part of the file name for every submission.

 **Example**: the name of an exercise is EA1.
 This means that each submitted zip file has to follow the simple naming scheme: